ccryptoDev/sign-project-temp/README.md

    [Install]
    WantedBy=multi-user.target

-8. Reload systemd:
+9. Reload systemd:
    `sudo systemctl daemon-reload`

-9. Enable the Service:
+10. Enable the Service:
    `sudo systemctl enable docker-compose-laravel.service`

-10. Start or Restart the service:
+11. Start or Restart the service:
    `sudo systemctl start docker-compose-laravel.service` or
    `sudo systemctl restart docker-compose-laravel.service`

+12. After reboot or restart a system, check if laravel with a docker is running.